pranshu0604/orm/docs/nitter-implementation-summary.md

 ## Completed Implementation

-We've successfully implemented a reliable system for finding and using working Nitter instances that:
+The implementation is a reliable system for finding and using working Nitter instances that:

 1. **Works in development and production**:
    - Uses Playwright in development for browser-based scraping